diegoceccarelli/dexter-eval/README.md

 * `confidenceScore` the confidence score associated by the entity linker to the mapping (it is not mandatory and it is not considered in the golden-truth records).

 You can find an example of annotated record [here](src/test/resources/prediction-example.json) (use [this service](http://jsonviewer.stack.hu/) to analyze the structure of the JSON).
+An annotated record can be converted to json calling its instance method 'toJson()'.

 ###The TSV format

-dexter-eval also supports Tab Separated Values (tsv) Files, a tsv file is composed by several lines, and each line represent an [annotated record](src/main/java/it/cnr/isti/hpc/dexter/eval/AssessmentRecord.java).
+dexter-eval also supports Tab Separated Values (tsv) Files, a tsv file is composed by several lines, each line representing an [annotated spot](src/main/java/it/cnr/isti/hpc/dexter/eval/AssessmentRecord.java).
 The format of the line
 is:

 	 docid \t spot \t start \t end \t entity (wiki-id) \t wikiname \t confidence score